CephalofairGames/merc-packs-faq/index.md

 **Is Loot a "ranged ability"?** No.

 **I have an ability that says "all enemies and allies take damage" but it's not in a Mandatory bubble.
-Can I decide not to affect my allies?** There is a relevant GH2e rulebook change here that should be considered as a Frosthaven ruling.
-You can't perform just part of a "sentence."
-Because this ability is not mandatory, it can be skipped entirely - but if you perform it, it affects all allies and all enemies.
+Can I decide not to affect my allies?** If an ability is not mandatory, it can be skipped entirely - but if you perform it, it affects all allies and all enemies.

 **I have an attack modifier that references the position of an enemy.
 Does the enemy need to survive for this to function?** If the modifier is part of the attack ability (that is, a modifier draw or a rider on an attack without an ability separator line), it functions even if the enemy is killed by the attack.